techiew/LinkSpellsClassic/README.md

 ## LinkSpellsClassic
 This World of Warcraft addon lets you link your spells and talents in chat to other players just like you would in retail.
+For more info click on the CurseForge or WoWInterface links below.

 ![Chat link preview](https://github.com/techiew/LinkSpellsClassic/blob/master/chat%20link%20preview.png)